JOJ0/mpc1k-seq/README.md

 ################## PunkBG_090_8bar.SEQ ###################
 4:20  version:  MPC1000 SEQ 4.40
 28:30 bars:     8
 32:34 bpm:      80
-bpm in filename is different! correct with -c
+bpm in filename is different!
+This will be fixed now!
 ############### End of header ###############
 Found first occurence of SEARCHTERM at index 7168, it's 6 chars long If SEARCHTERM is the START of a wav filename in an Audio Track,